martibosch/pylandstats/docs/index.rst

    changelog
    contributing

 This documentation is intended as an API reference.
-See also:

-* `pylandstats-notebooks <https://github.com/martibosch/pylandstats-notebooks>`_ repository (tutorial/thorough overview of PyLandStats)
+See the `pylandstats-notebooks <https://github.com/martibosch/pylandstats-notebooks>`_ repository (tutorial/thorough overview of PyLandStats).
-* `swiss-urbanization <https://github.com/martibosch/swiss-urbanization>`_ repository (example application of PyLandStats to evaluate the spatiotemporal patterns of urbanization in three Swiss urban agglomerations)

 Features
 --------